 - Nicole Kidman is an Academy Award-winning actress, best known for her roles in Moulin Rouge!, The Hours, and more

-- She most recently starred in as Queen Atlanna in DC Comic's Aquaman
+- She most recently starred in HBO's hit series The Undoing, and DC Comic's Aquaman

 - On television, Kidman co-produces and stars in Big Little Lies, winning the Primetime Emmy Award for Outstanding Lead Actress as well as Outstanding Limited Series